Development of an anti-Compton veto for HPGe detectors operated in liquid argon using Silicon Photo-Multipliers: Discussion

 We have demonstrated that the combination of SiPMs with wavelength shifting fibers is a viable alternative of large area PMTs for the detection of light in liquid scintillator experiments.

-We also showed that the MPPC made by Hamamatsu can be operated directly submerged in the cryoliquid without major problems.
-The devices survived many cooling cycles without deterioration of their performance.
-It is worthwhile to note that when the SiPM is operated at such a low temperature the dark rate is negligible.

-The setup described in this paper was built with regard to the needs of double beta decay and dark matter experiments.
-We expect that the radioactive background induced by our solution is much smaller than by an equivalent setup with PMTs.
-The weight of the WLS fibers used in this experiment was only about 16 g.
-The holders and optical couplers can be further optimized and built from low activity materials.
-The activity of the materials needed for such a setup is currently under evaluation.

 The full potential of the anti-Compton veto based on SiPMs and WLS fibers is not reached yet.
-Our setup suffered from the quality of the argon and the quality of the TPB coating could have been improved as well.
+Our setup suffered mainly from the quality of the argon.
 In Section \ref{Yield_estimate} we showed that the effect of the attenuation in the fiber can be minimized by using many short fibers.
 Increasing the number of fibers while keeping the number of electronic channels low would be possible in combination with larger area SiPMs that are already on sale.
-With further optimization the limit imposed by the trapping eficiency of the fiber should be possible to achieve.
+With further optimization the limit imposed by the trapping efficiency of the fibers should be possible to achieve.

+The setup described in this paper was built with regard to the needs of double beta decay and dark matter experiments.

+We therefore conclude that SiPMs represent an attractive solution for background reduction in low background experiments.